Harshavardhan7678/Harshavardhan7678/README.md

 - 🔭 I’m currently working on acquiring new skills
 - 🌱 I’m currently learning Web development
 - 🎯 2021 Goals: Contribute more to Open Source projects
+- 👯 I’m looking to collaborate with other developers on various platforms
 - 💬 Ask me about Technology and Astrophysics
 - 📫 How to reach me: business.greddy@gmail.com